rocky-557/Ragbot/README.md

 ## Features

-- **Dense Retrieval**: Uses a dense retriever for retrieving relevant documents from a knowledge base.
+- **FAISS Retrieval**: Uses a dense retriever for retrieving relevant documents from a knowledge base using FAISS .
 - **Groq Acceleration**: Accelerates inference using Groq for high-performance processing.
 - **Easy Configuration**: Simple setup and configuration for different datasets and use cases.
 - **Scalable**: Supports scaling across multiple Groq chips for larger workloads.